-Your child can make this simple, pretty paper Christmas wreath (or eternity ring) while practicing scissor cutting skills.
+Your child can make this simple, pretty paper Christmas wreath craft (or eternity ring) while practicing scissor cutting skills.
 The cutting lines are provided on a free, downloadable template.

 There is quite a bit of scissor cutting involved in this task, so you may want to have your child work on it over a few days, or have more than one child work on it together.